St. Patrick’s Day is Tuesday and while you might think that doesn’t matter anymore, given the coronavirus pandemic, I’m not so sure.

 Bars and brunch spots in many cities, including Toronto, remained bustling over the weekend.

 We may not all have been on the same page before, but we need to start taking this seriously right now.

 In an open letter on March 15, addressed to all levels of government, infectious disease doctors from the University of Toronto called for stricter social distancing policies to be put in place.
-The doctors said all non-essential stores and gathering spots, including schools and universities, daycares, churches, parties, and theaters should close for now.
+The doctors said all non-essential stores and gathering spots, including schools and universities, daycares, churches, parties, and theatres should close for now.

 “If we fail to act appropriately and aggressively an opportunity will be lost,” the letter said.